Chicago Strike: CPS, CTU tout 'good progress' in negotiations as teachers strike continues for 9th day

 RELATED: Chicago Teachers Strike 2019: Where to find childcare when schools are closed

 Teachers gathered at Lane Teach College Prep High School Friday morning.
-Teachers plan to hold a joint mass protest with SEIU Local 7 at the Buckingham Fountain at 2 p.m.
+In the afternoon, CTU rallied with SEIU Local 7 at the Buckingham Fountain in Grant Park, and marched through downtown streets.

+As of Friday, the strike has matched the length of the 2012 strike, which had kids out of school for seven days.

+"Right now, like I said, we had progress I'm not going to say more than that," said CTU President Jesse Sharkey.
+"We are at a sensitive juncture right now and I'm optimistic, so I'm going to leave it at that."

 WATCH: Mayor Lori Lightfoot gives update on contract negotiations with CTU Thursday